krumbunny/glazemixup.com/src/manual/background/oxides.md

 Silica and Titania pair up at one to two (SiO2 and TiO2).

 Broadly speaking oxides can be grouped according to how they pair with oxygen.
+So for example the 2:1 oxides, like Soda (Na2O) and Potash (K2O), have some similarities.
+They are strong fluxes that also expand and contract a lot.

 Glazes are mostly composed of silica and alumina, but silica and alumina by themselves are pretty inert.
 To get those oxides to melt at kiln temperatures we introduce fluxes, like soda, potash and calcia.
 These fluxes cause the alumina and silica to melt at lower temperatures.
+The ratio of fluxes to the rest of the glaze is key to understanding how a glaze melts.

-There is also a whole herd of additive oxides, like iron oxide (*aka* rust), boron oxide, and titania, that add color and texture.
+There is also a herd of additive oxides, like iron oxide (rust), copper oxide, and titania, that add color and texture.

 The common oxides we see in glazes are also incidentally what the